d471061c/DungeonViz/README.md

 ## What is DungeonViz?

-DungeonViz is a software which produces a random dungeon such as
+DungeonViz is an application which produces a random dungeon such as

 ```
 ##########                                                                      ##########